 With its diverse landscapes, rapidly-growing cities and rich natural history, Texas is a microcosm of the world.
 We’re contending with challenges that are tougher than ever—but there are also remarkable opportunities for us to ensure a resilient and thriving future.
-Join us this spring as we turn A Global Lens on the most important conservation issues facing people and the planet today.
+Join us this spring as we put Africa in Focus, shining a light on the conservation challenges shared in Texas, Africa and around the globe.

 Each of Vitale’s photos are remarkable pieces of storytelling unto themselves, embodying her core philosophy of “living the story.”
-Taken together, they’re an incredible illustration of the strength of the human spirit and resilience of our natural world.
+Taken together, they’re an incredible illustration of the strength of human nature and the resilience of our natural world.

 Don’t miss out—reserve your seat now!
 The 2020 Dallas Spring Party will be held on April 3, 2020 at 6:30pm at the Dallas Arboretum and Botanical Garden.
 To purchase tickets or become a sponsor, please contact Erica Solis at email@example.com or 210-301-5617.

 Ami Vitale has been named Magazine Photographer of the Year in the International Photographer of the Year prize, received the Daniel Pearl Award for Outstanding Reporting, and was selected as Magazine Photographer of the Year by the National Press Photographer's Association, among others.
 She is also a five-time award recipient of World Press Photo’s annual photo contest, including first prize for her 2018 National Geographic magazine story about a community in Kenya protecting elephants.
 Recently she published Panda Love, a best-selling book on the secret lives of pandas.